 This is all I want to share with you regarding this topic.
 As a reward, let’s do an exercise.

-I hope that despite all the funny business, you learned a lot and will remember how to use some of these practical verbs in different forms.
+I hope that despite all the funny business, you have learned a lot and will remember how to use some of these practical verbs in different forms.
 If you found this helpful, please share, comment on this post, or leave a comment below my YouTube video.
 Thank you so much for your attention!